bio-tools/biotoolsCompose/Automatic-Workflow-Composition/README.md

 # Automatic-Workflow-Composition

-Collection of material including data files, scripts, workflows and results for the proteomics use cases described in the publication "Automated workflow composition from a pool of bioinformatics tools: a demonstration for mass spectrometry data analysis" (in preparation).
+Collection of material including data files, scripts, workflows and results for the proteomics use cases described in the publication "Automated workflow composition in mass spectrometry based proteomics" (submitted).

 ## File structure
 Configuration and data files as well scripts to run the 4 use cases and a total of 11 workflows are available in the respective _Use_case..._ folders: